brucewlee/lingfeat/README.md

   - [License](#license)
   - [Acknowledgement](#acknowledgement)

+## Future Project

+Since the release of LingFeat, along with our paper at EMNLP 2021, we hoped to see more centralized platforms that standardizes the calculation of ``handcrafted features''(such as word per sentence or letter per sentence).
+It's a shame that ``handcrafted features'' used across NLP research are still very decentralized, making the calculation protocol of a same feature slightly differ from study to study.

+Nevertheless, my goal is still the same.
+I want to create a centralized and modulated method of calculating all common ``handcrafted features'' -- a centralized tool for all research across NLP.
+I'm not planning to update LingFeat, but rather build a better feature extraction tool from the scratch.

+I am starting a research/python library development for the next year's ACL main conferences (e.g. ACL, EMNLP, etc.).
+If anyone wants to join the research as co-authors (that means we plan, develop software, etc together, though I'll do the mundane work of writing paper), please email me at brucelws@seas.upenn.edu.
+Then, I'll invite you to a Slack channel.
+Currently, I'm the sole author and developer so even the slightest help would be very grateful.

+Thank you,

+Bruce W. Lee

 ## Overview

 LingFeat is a Python research package for various handcrafted linguistic features.
 More specifically, LingFeat is an NLP feature extraction software, which currently extracts 255 linguistic features from **English** string input.